poojakumbharrajigare/LeetCode_Python/README.md

-# LeetCode_Python
-LeetCode Problems and Solutions in Python
+# LeetCode Problems and Solutions in Python
+**Total 80 problems solved till now.**
 Work in progress.
-Doing daily commits.